 The "dinosauroid" was a thought experiment, based on an observable, general trend toward larger relative brain size in terrestrial vertebrates through geologic time, and the energetic efficiency of an upright posture in slow-moving, bipedal animals.
 It seems to me that such speculation remains acceptable, particularly if directed toward non-anthropoid anatomical configurations.
 However, I very nearly decided not to publish the exercise because of the damaging effects it might have had on the credibility of my work in general.
 Most people remained polite, although there were hostile reactions from those with "ultra-quantitative" and "ultra-intuitive" world views.

 Nonetheless, others have picked up Russell's ball and run with it.
 Intelligent dinosaurs are discussed at Anthroposaurus Sapiens, and this guy has gone so far as to speculate on what dinosauroid-created art would look like (and sell for).
 Another interesting theory regarding evolved dinosaurs was presented in the Star Trek: Voyager episode Distant Origin (1997): hadrosaurs had evolved to intelligence on Earth, become spacefaring, then left the planet en masse when threatened with extinction.
+Synchronicity and the Hollow Earth

 There is some interesting work in the field of psychology regarding how our thought processes occasionally tap into the deep recesses of our ancient reptilian brains, and how these relate to things like alien abductions and sightings of little grey men.
 In the 1998 article The Symbolism of UFOs and Aliens, researcher John Fraim asserts